drand/website/docs/docs/specification.md

 **Public Key**: Public keys of drand nodes are points on the G1 group of the BLS12-381 curve.
 See the [curve](#drand-curve) section for more information.

+### Drand network
+Each group of nodes that runs a specific process (e.g., one with the same set of parameters) constitutes a separate network.
+Each network will act as an independent beacon generator.

 ### Drand beacon

 A drand beacon is what the drand network periodically creates and that can be